 Maytha Mitchell Boardman, age 101, passed away peacefully December 5, 2018, in Cedar City, Utah.
 Maytha was born March 13, 1917, in Parowan, Utah.
 She was the daughter of Frank Carlyle and Phebe Jane (Benson) Mitchell.
 She grew up in Parowan attending the local schools and graduated from Parowan High.
 Her summers were spent in the Parowan mountains where her family worked at the Mitchell Sawmill which is present day Brian Head.

-To send flowers in memory of Maytha Boardman, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Maytha Boardman, please visit our Heartfelt Sympathies Store.

 Maytha married Hyrum Boardman October 3, 1935, and the marriage was later solomized in the St. George temple, May 31, 1956.
 They moved to Paragonah where they started their family and lived for six years.
 After living in Orem for several years, they returned to Parowan and made it their permanent home.
 Their marriage was blessed with three daughters and one son, DeAnn Duty, Karen Bentley (John), Beverly (Dennis) Lowder, and Robert Boardman (Jan).

 She was a faithful member of the Church of Jesus Christ of Latter-Day Saints and served many years in primary and relief society.
 Maytha was the secretary for the local and county DUP camp for many years.
 Maytha’s favorite place to be was in her home, surrounded by her family and being a homemaker.
 After her family was raised, she worked at KSUB Radio.

 Maytha was the oldest of six siblings, Roena, Carlyle, Kenneth, Betty Lou, and Nola Mae, who all preceded her in death.
 She was also preceded in death by her husband of 56 years, two daughters, DeAnn and Beverly, and one grandson, DeLynn.